MMercieca/CodePath/README.md

 The [Heroku incident yesterday](https://status.heroku.com/incidents/2873) lasted 19 hours.
 It's resolved now and the app is up at [https://alexandria-ebf88031ff5d.herokuapp.com](https://alexandria-ebf88031ff5d.herokuapp.com)

+### Update 6

+After I can create and view lectures and assignments, I got to deleting them and that got scary.
+So I took a small detour and implemented Paranoid for lectures and assignments.
+It will save me a bit of time in implementing confirm dialogs when time is short.

 ## Development Setup